-The Building Energy Efficiency Standards helps ensure that the installed equipment in nonresidential buildings is operating as designed and is in compliance with the Standards.
+The Building Energy Efficiency Standards help ensure that the installed equipment in nonresidential buildings is operating as designed and is in compliance with the Standards.
 The technician is required to review the construction plans that were approved by the building department.
 The technician then compares the approved plans and documentation to the actual installation and verifies that they are consistent.
 The technician can then proceed with the functional testing.

 Yes, acceptance testing is a mandatory requirement according to the California Code of Regulations, Title 24, Part 1, Section 10-103-B. And once the 300 technician threshold has been met, must be done by a certified Acceptance Test Technician.

 An Acceptance Test Technician Certification Provider (ATTCP) is an entity that is approved by the Energy Commission to provide training, certification, and oversight services for technicians and their employers.
 For us it is the CSPTC or the California State Pipe Trades Council.

 An Acceptance Test Technician is a Service, Start Up, Controls or Installation Technician that has been trained and certified by an Acceptance Test Technician Certification Provider to perform nonresidential acceptance testing for Mechanical Systems (Title 24, Part 6, Section 120.5).

 Technicians who are in good standing with their local, that have gone through the five year apprenticeship, and have met all of the prerequisites can become a certified Mechanical Acceptance Test Technician.

 You must have taken and passed the Start Test and Balance Exam, the (GPRO) Green Professional Mechanical and Fundamentals Exam, the Energy Audit Exam, and the HVACR Star Mastery Exam.

 There are no costs to become an ATT as long as you are employed by a signatory contractor to the CSPTC.